simonzack/urxvt-tabbed/README.md

 # URxvt Tabbed

-URxvt terminals with gtk 3 tabs.
+URxvt terminals with GTK tabs.
-Tabs are implemented by embedding URxvt in a gtk notebook container, using pygobject as an interface to gtk.
+Tabs are implemented by embedding URxvt in a GTK notebook container, using pygobject as an interface to GTK.
-URxvt does provide a rudimentary default gtk tabs implementation using perl, but with limited features (e.g. no tab dragging or tab closing).
+URxvt does provide a rudimentary default GTK tabs implementation using perl, but with limited features (e.g. no tab dragging or tab closing).

 ##Features
 - Tab name editing (double click).
 - Tab closing, drag & drop.
 - Inherits tab titles set by shells.